 Sexual assault is any actual or attempted sexual contact with another person without that person's consent.
 Sexual contact includes intentional contact by the accused with the victim's genital area, groin, inner thigh, buttocks, or breasts, whether clothed or unclothed, or coerced touching by the victim of another's genital area, groin, inner thigh, buttocks, or breasts, whether clothed or unclothed.
-Sexual assault includes, but is not limited to rape, fondling, incest and statutory rape (sexual intercourse with a person who is under the age of 16).
-Sexual assault does not occur just between strangers and consent must be given for all sexual interactions between any two individuals, regardless of their relationship.
+Sexual assault includes, but is not limited to rape, fondling, incest and statutory rape (sexual intercourse with a person who is under the age of 16). sexual Sexual assault does not only occur between strangers therefore consent must be given for all sexual interactions between any two individuals, regardless of their relationship.